 Full speed ahead right before Christmas

-Five days before Christmas – on Wednesday, December 19, 2018 – the attention of winter sport enthusiasts all over the globe will be focused on the traditional European Cup Slalom held in Obereggen.
+On Wednesday, December 18, 2019 – the attention of winter sport enthusiasts all over the globe will be focused on the traditional European Cup Slalom held in Obereggen.
 Like in previous competitions, this year, too, a veritable host of World Cup stars will be on hand for the festivities.
 That's because Obereggen is an extremely convenient venue – situated as it between the two World Cup stations of Alta Badia and Madonna di Campiglio.
 And the timing couldn't be better, as it allows the elite to really "show their stuff" before embarking on a well-deserved Christmas break.

 Another reason to make a quick side-trip to Obereggen is the Maierl Slope.
 In 2016, it took over for the Oberholz Slope as the home for this racing event.
 Since then, it has acquired quite the reputation as a fitting successor more than worthy of the high-class talent that will be competing here.
 The past two years have demonstrated that the Maierl Slope (with a maximum steepness of 55%) is a formidable challenge for world-class slalom racers.